JonasGreim/CholeskyDecompositionExistenceCheck/README.md

 <!-- ABOUT THE PROJECT -->

 ## About The Project
-I wrote this Fortran code for a university project.
-It is clearly not the best fortran code out there, but the code works with every quadratic matrices.
-You can test whether there is Cholesky decomposition or not.
+I wrote this Fortran code for a friend´s university project.
+It is clearly not the best Fortran code out there, but the code works with every quadratic matrices.
+You can test whether there is a Cholesky decomposition or not.
-I am uploading this project because if someone gets a similar task in the following semester, this would help and I have not found a standard solution for this problem via google.
+I am uploading this project because if someone gets a similar task in the following semesters, this code could help.
+Also, I have not found a standard solution for this problem via Google.

 Usually you don't comment every line of code, but it was requested that way.
-I leave the comments like this because I think it helps a lot if you don´t understand Fortran well.
+I leave the comments like this because I think it helps a lot if you don't understand Fortran well.

 ## Installation